Bon-Appetit/porn-domains/README.md

 #### bl-sources.txt
 This file contains a list of website links, one after the other, pointing to domains associated with adult websites.

+#### bl-sources.csv
+This file acts as a user-friendly reference for the information in bl-sources.txt, offering details such as repository owner, name, the timestamp of the source's last update and the time of the last check.
+The CSV is created by parsing GitHub raw file URLs and querying the GitHub API.

 #### bl-custom.txt
 Custom black list: Domains which aren't listed in the sources will be added here to have them included in the block list.